Mattsi-Jansky/termibot/framework/README.md

 ## Tests

 The tests use [RCVR](https://github.com/ChorusOne/rvcr/) to record and replay HTTP responses from the Slack API.
-They should run independently but if you want to make changes you'll need to record a new output from the Slack API (and check that the new response is valid!).
+They run with no dependencies but if you want to make changes you'll need to record a new output from the Slack API (and check that the new response is valid!).
+This is known as **record mode**.

-To run the tests against a real API first set a valid `bot_token` value in `config/config.toml` (gitignored, copy it from `config/template.toml`).
+To run the tests in record mode against the real Slack API first set a valid `bot_token` value in `config/config.toml` (gitignored, copy it from `config/template.toml`).
+Then, set `is_record_mode` to `true`.
+Remember to set it back to `false` before committing.

 Run the tests with `cargo test`.